Expansion manager’s main pains and how to solve them

 2. Find sources of reliable data

-What is more, you take your decision most of the time because of your gut feelings that this place is going to be a great one for a business you know by heart.
-Nevertheless what you do not know accurately are the external factors of a location you want to settle in.
-Then the issue is the following one: you have already tried to work with real estate agencies or consulting firms but most of the time it turns out to be very expensive and not at the level of granularity, nor with the kind of data you were looking for.
-Then it seems difficult to have access to the best information, the one that suits you perfectly without going on the field.
+Secondly, you take your decision incessantly based on your gut feeling that says this place is going to be a great area for your well rounded business.
+Nevertheless what you get by is the ignorance of external factors of a location that are vital to be considered.
+Then the issue is: you have already tried to work with real estate agencies or consulting firms but most of the time it turns out to be expensive and not at the level of granularity, nor with the kind of data you were looking for.
+It seems difficult to have access to the most suitable informnation without having to visit the fields.

 And what if you could find reliable data sources?